timothymeyers/NoOpsAccelerator/README.md

-that enables US Department of Defense and other Public Sector customers to quickly develop and maintain opinionated, policy-driven, and self-service encalves in their Azure environments.
+that enables US Department of Defense and other Public Sector customers to quickly develop and maintain opinionated, policy-driven, and self-service enclaves in their Azure environments.

 Delivered as a collection of infrastructure as code (IaC) [module templates](https://github.com/Azure/NoOpsAccelerator/tree/main/src/bicep) written in Bicep, the NoOps Accelerator is intended to empower organizations on their journey towards a continuous deployment and governance model for their cloud infrastructure.

-Learn more about the NoOps movement and philosphy here - *[What is NoOps?](TBD)*.
+Learn more about the NoOps movement and philosophy here - *[What is NoOps?](TBD)*.

 ## Quickstart